Every Major Type of White Wine, Explained

 Riesling might be the world’s most popular dessert wine, but you shouldn’t dismiss it as just being saccharine.
 It has so much more going for it, people.

 “Most people think of riesling as a super sweet wine and in a lot of cases, it will be really, really sweet,” Jenkins says.
 “But there are some expressions that have a more mineral-y, almost ‘petrol’ or oily feel to them.
 The body will be steeper, and have more weight to it.”

 Still, if you want a super sweet white wine—like really sweet—your best bet is probably still a riesling.

-Best foods to pair it with: “It’s definitely a dessert wine in many cases, so I’d suggest serving it with a fruity, summer cobbler, for example,” Jenkins said.
+Best foods to pair it with: “It’s definitely a dessert wine in many cases, so I’d suggest serving it with a fruity, summer cobbler, for example,” Jenkins says.
 And, continuing the trend, it’s a solid choice to pair with spice.
-“Surprisingly, riesling can go very well with Indian dishes that pack a ton of spice, along with more savory stuff,” Jenkins said.
+“Surprisingly, riesling can go very well with Indian dishes that pack a ton of spice, along with more savory stuff,” Jenkins says.

 Though primarily a blending grape, on its own viognier will have a medium to full body, reminiscent of a softer fruit.